 Churn could be reduced by increasing the average length of stay and/or by encouraging more people to settle here permanently.
 It will not work for everyone - some roles come to an end, some people will choose not to stay or settle due to personal circumstances.
-Some of the constraints that might limit people's willingness to stay longer (e.g. housing, connectivity) will only reduce over the longer term.
+Some of the constraints that might limit people's willingness to stay longer (e.g. housing, connectivity) will likely reduce over the longer term.

-Proposed Actions
+Proposed Actions on Retention

-- Continue to review how the immigration system operates for PRP and Falkland Islands Status to streamline processes, improve customer experience and eliminate unnecessary delays, including: - reviewing all fees and charges incurred by individuals and families in applying for PRP, British Overseas Territory citizenship, and FI status to ensure that cost is not a barrier - assessing the impact of the September 2021 package of immigration reforms after two years of operation, to assess the impact on workforce development.

-Make simple, clear guidance available about the pathway to PRP and FI Status under the reformed PRP system, making sure this is available to work permit holders in the Islands and their employers, and also to potential overseas recruits from the outset (see the 'Recruitment' section above).
+- Continue to review how the immigration system operates for PRP and Falkland Islands Status to streamline processes, improve customer experience and eliminate unnecessary delays, including: - reviewing all fees and charges incurred by individuals and families in applying for PRP, British Overseas Territory citizenship, and FI status to ensure that cost is not a barrier - assessing the impact of the September 2021 package of immigration reforms on operation, to assess the impact on workforce development. - under the reformed PRP system, making sure this is available to work permit holders in the Islands and their employers, and also to potential overseas recruits from the outset (see the 'Recruitment' section above).
 This should be promoted widely and will be designed encourage temporary workers to consider settling in the Falkland Islands, outline the benefits, and give practical advice on applying for PRP, British OT citizenship and FI Status.
+(High priority, as identified in consultation responses.
+As noted above, further work has been taken forward in this area.
+PRP awards are currently meeting the full and recently increased quota of 90 awards per year.)

-FIG Human Resources have produced new guidance to encourage managers to have earlier conversations with contract staff (starting in the last quarter of their first 12 months in post) about their long term aspirations and the potential benefits of staying on the Islands longer term.
-HR will support peer networks for staff interesting in settling long term.
+FIG Human Resources have produced new guidance to encourage managers to have earlier conversations with contract staff (starting in the last quarter of their first 12 months in post) about their long-term aspirations and the potential benefits of staying on the Islands longer term.
+HR will support peer networks for staff to help them settle in the long term.

-Continue to promote a culture of succession planning and career development, within businesses and FIG, to help prepare permanent and long-term residents to develop their skills and careers.
+• Continue to promote a culture of succession planning and career development within employers, including FIG, and providing career development pathways to help prepare permanent and long-term residents to develop their skills and careers.
 For instance, secondments and shadowing work experience could provide an opportunity to gain skills and experience.
 Within FIG, a mentoring scheme provides an opportunity for staff to seek advice about their career development and the performance appraisal system allows staff to communicate their ambitions to their manager.
 Continued work on rewards and recognition is planned to improve employee satisfaction and retention.
+(This action was identified as a high priority by Members of the Legislative Assembly.)